-The Bachelor of Engineering in Information and Communications Technology (Information Security) is a four-year direct honours degree programme; the first undergraduate degree programme offered by a local autonomous university that majors in information security.
+The Bachelor of Engineering with Honours in Information and Communications Technology majoring in Information Security is a four-year direct honours degree programme; the first undergraduate degree programme offered by a local autonomous university that majors in information security.

 The programme is designed to provide students with the necessary industry-relevant knowledge and practical technical skills to become specialised professionals in the field of information security that will be in demand by the industry.

 Building on the core computer science fundamentals, specialised in-depth knowledge and technical skills will be taught to cover a holistic range of topics in Information Security.
 Students will learn about Secured Software Development, Ethical Hacking, Digital Forensics as well as Security Governance and Management.
 Security in emerging areas such as mobile and cloud security will also be covered.

 To train highly specialised professionals that can integrate seamlessly and contribute effectively to the Infocomm industry.

 The programme aims to train students to become highly specialised professionals with deep technical capabilities that continuously improve themselves to be catalysts for transformation while remaining grounded in the community.
 As such, alumni of the programme are expected to achieve the following Programme Educational Objectives within five years after graduation:

 - Demonstrate expertise in Software Engineering, Information Security or other specialised disciplines of ICT that is applicable in a broad range of industries.

 - Solve complex interdisciplinary problems as part of a team leveraging on their individual deep technical competencies in ICT taking into consideration the requirements for the solutions to be sustainable and ethical.